tauri-apps/tauri/.changes/fix-nsis-uninstall-delete-app-data.md

 'tauri-bundler': 'patch:bug'
 ---

-On Windows, NSIS uninstall.exe will delete application data in local app data dir of current user if the delete the application data checkbox is checked.
+On Windows, Fix NSIS uninstaller deleting the wrong application data if the delete the application data checkbox is checked.